-r/taxpros is a subreddit with 89k members.
-The most common kinds of discussions are pain & anger and advice requests, and the community frequently discusses tax, client, clients, irs, and software, and they frequently recommend/review tax software, management software, and bookkeeping software.
+r/taxpros is a subreddit with 90k members.
+The most common kinds of discussions are pain & anger and advice requests, and the community frequently discusses tax, worst, looking for, client, and hate, and they frequently recommend/review tax software, management software, and bookkeeping software.

 A community for Redditors who are tax professionals to discuss professional development, firm procedures, news, policy, software, AICPA/IRS changes, news/updates about law relating to any tax - U.S. and International, Federal, State, or local.